brooklynrail/brooklynrail-platform/content/events/2020/10/celebrating-art-in-general.md

 > We are proud to present our last New Commission, ***[Project 270: Signs of Change](http://www.artingeneral.org/exhibitions/706)*** and online exhibition ***[Dropped By and Found You: #DroppedByAiG](http://www.artingeneral.org/exhibitions/704)***.

 Learn more: <http://www.artingeneral.org>

+Join us for a celebration of the incredible 40 year history, accomplishments, and people part of Art in General.